Jonathan Ruffer: Personal life

+Ruffer is a great-grandson of Maurice Ruffer (1857-1935), a French-born British banker, whose father founded A Ruffer & Sons as a private company in the City of London.

-Ruffer is married to Jane Sequeira, a doctor, and palliative care specialist.
-They have a daughter.
-While he is a great-grandson of Maurice Ruffer (1857-1935), a French-born British banker, she is a descendant of Isaac Henrique Sequeira (1738-1816), a Portuguese Jewish doctor, who was painted by Thomas Gainsborough, one of his patients, and that oil painting now hangs in Madrid's Museo del Prado.
+Ruffer is married to Jane Sequeira, a doctor specialising in palliative care.
+She is a descendant of Isaac Henrique Sequeira (1738-1816), a Portuguese Jewish doctor, who was painted by Thomas Gainsborough, one of his patients; that oil painting now hangs in Madrid's Museo del Prado.